OmShah-117/Deep-Learning/Next Word Predictor (LSTM)/Readme.md

 ## 🧪 Experimentation & Learning

-This project is intentionally designed to be modifiable:
+- This project is intentionally designed to be modifiable:
-Replace the training dataset.
+- Replace the training dataset.
-Retrain the model with better text corpora.
+- Retrain the model with better text corpora.
-Adjust sequence length.
+- Adjust sequence length.
-Improve prediction logic.
+- Improve prediction logic.
-Enhance UI styling.
+- Enhance UI styling.
-👉 Try changing or improving data, this is an example demonstrating knowledge of mine.